Elvaston Place

 Elvaston Place is a street in South Kensington, London.

 Elvaston Place runs west to east from Gloucester Road to Queen's Gate.

-The Embassy of Gabon, London is at number 27.
-The High Commission of Mauritius, London is at number 32/33.
-The Embassy of Iraq, London has its consular section at number 3.
+The High Commission of Gabon, London, is at number 27.
+The High Commission of Mauritius, London, is at number 32/33.
+The Embassy of Iraq, London, has its consular section at number 3.

 History

 Much of the street, 1-20 and 32–46, was built by the property developer Charles Aldin in the early 1860s.
 26-31 were built in 1866–68.

 Miss Ironside's School was located at number 2.